shivam-shivam18/flutterDev-DD/README.md

-This is the github repo for flutter developer machine test by dealsdray Only the dart files are saved in this repository
+This is the github repo for flutter developer machine test by dealsdray.
+Only the dart files are saved in this repository